 When mounting these, keep in mind that the trumpet openings should be pointed downward so they don't collect water.
 Also I have read that the best sound will be from horns that are mounted close together and, if possible, pointing all the same direction.
 These horns vibrate a lot when sounding, so you should mount them so they are not touching each other or touching any parts of the car (except of course where the brackets are mounted).

 Here's a photo ABOVE of the horns installed behind the front grill in my 240.
-After I was done, I changed my mind about this location.
+After I was done, I changed my mind about this location and ripped them out.

-I didn't like how much air these blocked going to my condenser and radiator, so instead I ripped them out and mounted them below the car, behind the left side of the bumper and spoiler, just a little forward of the charcoal cannister.
+I didn't like how much air these blocked going to my condenser and radiator, so instead I and mounted them below the car, behind the left side of the bumper and spoiler.
+They're just a little forward of the charcoal canister.

 SEE PHOTO BELOW.